 Feel like royalty when you visit the Queen’s Gallery at Buckingham Palace.

-The gallery is a permanent space dedicated to changing exhibitions of items from the Royal Collection, the wide-ranging collection of art and treasures held in trust by the Queen for the nation.
+The gallery is a permanent space dedicated to changing exhibitions of items from the Royal Collection, the wide-ranging collection of art and treasures held in trust by the monarch for the nation.

 What is there to see at the Queen's Gallery?

-Dedicated to works of art from the Royal Collection, the Queen's Gallery was constructed in 1962 at Buckingham Palace, out of the bomb-damaged ruins of a chapel.
+Dedicated to works of art from the Royal Collection, the Queen's Gallery was constructed in 1962 at Buckingham Palace, out of the bomb-damaged ruins of a chapel destroyed in an air raid in 1940.
+The innovative and modern art gallery is one of the most significant additions to Buckingham Palace in 150 years.

 In addition to gems from the Royal Collection, there's a changing programme of temporary exhibitions, featuring old master paintings, rare furniture, decorative arts and images from the photograph collection.